Education in Lithuania: Foundation education

 Upon completion of primary education, pupils start studying under the 6-year basic education programme.
 The foundation education programme is implemented by foundation (similar to pre-A-level schools in the UK), secondary and vocational schools and gymnasiums.

 The compulsory foundation education programme consists of two parts: part I – a 4-year programme implemented in the 5-8th forms and part II – a 2-year programme implemented in the 9-10th forms (forms 1-2 in gymnasiums).
 Pupils can start learning the second foreign language in the 5th form and in the 6th form the second foreign language is compulsory.
 Most students choose to learn English, with its popularity underlined by the fact that in 2011 it was estimated that 80% of 15-19 year olds in 2011 can speak English.
 In addition, Russian has declined in popularity, in favour of English.
 Pupils who study under the foundation education programme are to be encouraged to be engaged in various social activities, e.g. volunteering, organising events, raising funds for charity.

 In form 10 (form 2 in gymnasiums), pupils are able to choose subject modules and study optional subjects following their bent and abilities.

-Foreign pupils who can't speak Lithuanian but wish to study in Lithuanian schools have the option to study for one extra year during which they have integration activities and language lessons.
+Foreign pupils who can't speak Lithuanian but wish to study in Lithuanian schools have the option to study for one extra year, during which they have integration activities and language lessons.

+English is the prime foreign language however in 2022 around 70% of students chose Russian as a second foreign language in preference to French or German.

 In Lithuania, education is compulsory for children under 16.
 Compulsory education is usually provided up to the 10th form.
-Upon completion of the 10th form pupils can choose to undergo an Assessment of Foundation Education test.
+Upon completion of the 10th form pupils can choose to undergo an Assessment of Foundation Education test (AFE; PUPP in Lithuanian).
 During these examinations, 2 to 3 subject skills are assessed: Lithuanian language, Mathematics and native language if it is not Lithuanian (e.g. Polish, Russian).
 After passing the exams, pupils can choose to study in a secondary school that focuses on academics, or undergo vocational training.